-Philadelphia also has many incredible museums.
-I’m the type of person who can get easily lost in a museum for hours.
-The Philadelphia Museum of Art is one of my favorite places to visit, but Philadelphia has a wide variety of museums for visitors to enjoy and all of them are reasonably priced!
+The City of Brotherly Love also has many incredible museums, which you must add to your Philadelphia trip itinerary.
+However, I’m the type of person who can get easily lost in a museum for hours.
+For example, the Philadelphia Museum of Art is one of my favorite places to visit, but Philadelphia has a wide variety of museums for visitors to enjoy and all of them are reasonably priced!

 Finally, Philadelphia is a perfect stopping point on a East Coast road trip.
 The city is directly between New York City and Washington D.C.
 So your drive is nicely broken into manageable pieces.